 The restaurant, central to the lodge, is nicely designed, with simple tables and chairs dressed in red linens.
 Fans whir overhead, and the friendly staff can advise on food.
 Most of the dishes are international or a twist on Cambodian favourites, with snacks available all day.
 Breakfast is Continental and American, or Asian upon request.

 Set lunches and dinners change daily, depending on the fresh supplies from Koh Kong.
 Think green mango salad and fresh shrimp, eggplant piccata with tomato sauce pasta, or crepe green bean soup with coconut milk for lunch, and more substantial dishes like banana flower salad with chicken followed by chicken/beef/fish curry with rice for dinner.
 Alternatively you can go fishing by day, and catch a snapper to bring back for restaurant staff to cook up.
-There’s a small drinks list, and the coffee is excellent.
+Most dietary requirements can be catered for - just let them know in advance.
+There’s also a snack menu throughout the day, as well as a small drinks list, and the coffee is excellent.

 You’re not going to be able to reach another restaurant while you’re here, or at least not easily, so this is the only option - but with such good food, it's hardly a problem!

-Families are welcome, though this is primarily a couples' resort and practically speaking children would need to be fairly old or you’d have to keep an eye on them at every moment as the river is just a tumble away.
+Families are welcome (on-land Family Tents are provided with a second twin bedroom) though this is primarily a couples' resort and practically speaking children would need to be fairly old or you’d have to keep an eye on them at every moment as the river is just a tumble away.
 Parents have to provide their own baby food.
-Accommodation, excursions and meals for children are offered at a 30% discount
+Accommodation, excursions and meals for children are offered at a 30% discount.

-Each tent has a sofa, which can accommodate a child aged 4-14.
+The on-land Family Tents have an additional twin bedroom, perfect for older children.
+Each tent also has a sofa, which can accommodate a child aged 4-14.
 Infants under the age of 4 may sleep in their parents' bed or in a baby cot at no extra charge.

 There are no special provisions for kids, so they’d have to be happy with the kayaking and relaxing.